Melvin1663/ngstats-overlay/README.md

 4. When it disappears, The NetherGames Stats Overlay window should appear on your screen.
 You just installed it!

 ## How to update
-To update to the latest version, uninstall your current version and install the latest one.
+Simply run the setup file for the new version, it is not required to uninstall your current version of the app, it will still work the same.

 ## FAQ